kotlin-orm/ktorm-docs/source/en/entity-dml.md

 Similar to `flushChanges`, we also need to note that:

 1. The function requires a primary key specified in the table object via `primaryKey`, otherwise, Ktorm doesn't know how to identify entity objects.
-2. The entity object calling this function must **be associated with a table** first.
+2. The entity object calling this function must be ATTACHED to the database first.

 There are also some other functions that can delete entities, they are `removeIf` and `clear`.
 While `removeIf` deletes records in the table that matches a given condition, and `clear` deletes all records in a table.
 Here, we use `removeIf` to delete all the employees in department 1: